jsom1/jsom1.github.io/_walkthroughs/Traverxec.md

 </div>

 There are a few directories, but a first quick search didn't give anything.
 I let it run a moment to search inside those directories, but stopped as it was taking a lot of time.
-If I had nothing else to try, I would have waited until the end of the search, but can also search Exploit-DB for a *nhttpd* exploit.
+If I had nothing else to try, I would have waited until the end of the search, but we can also search Exploit-DB for a *nhttpd* exploit.
 It this doesn't work, we will come back to dirbuster.

 <div class="img_container">
 ![searchsploit]({{https://jsom1.github.io/}}/_images/htb_tx_srchsploit.png)
 </div>

-The 4th one is the one we are interested in.
+The 4th one looks promising.
 It's written version 1.9.3 and the web server is running 1.9.6, but we saw earlier that this latter is also vulnerable.\\
 The exploit is a **directory traversal remote command**: I don't know what it is, and as usual, I will search for it on the web.\\
 According to the internet, a *directory traversal* consists in exploiting insufficient security validation of user-supplied input file names, such that characters representing *traverse to parent directory* are passed through to the file APIs.